Feeds:

 Tomorrow is a new day.
 Better luck next time, friends.
 Pakistan Zindabaad ♥

-(Nayyar Afaq, 31st March 2011 – 05:00 am)
+(- Writer: Nay Af/Autumn Green, 31st March 2011 – 05:00 am)

 PS: I have written it in a very short time along with flu and fever.
 So, please ignore and forgive me if I left any mistake or if you differ.